Mohamed-faaris/xlstovcard-web/README.md

 You can also access the deployed version of this application at [https://xlstovcard-web.onrender.com/](https://xlstovcard-web.onrender.com/).

 ## Description
 This project provides a web interface to convert Excel files (.xls or .xlsx) containing contact information into vCard (.vcf) files.
-It allows users to upload an Excel file, specify the columns for names, phone numbers, emails, and groups, and then download the generated vCard file.
+It allows users to upload an Excel file, specify the columns for names, phone numbers, emails, and groups, and then download the generated vCard file, which can be easily imported into contacts apps.

 ## Installation
 1. Clone the repository: